 Make sure the rice is ready and staying warm in the rice cooker or steamer before you even start cooking the larb gai.
 Another dish that pairs well with larb is this crispy puffy Thai omelette, kai jiew, which we love to douse in homemade Thai Sriracha sauce.

 The chicken can be marinated for up to 24 hours before cooking, which ensures it’s packed with flavour, then it can be cooked on a barbecue, grill or in a pan.
-It’s another one of my favourite recipes.
+It’s amazing how such flavourful juicy chicken thighs come from such a quick and easy recipe.

 Soy Ginger Chicken Recipe for Sticky, Flavourful and Succulent Chicken Thighs